kollydap/sharppad/README.md

 - Finally below is the Information list, containing a list of info regarding things that have happened in the program (like Info, Statuses and errors).
 An example of info is creating a new file, opening one, saving one, Draging the NotepadListItem, or breaking the program somehow because i forgot to check if the file exists when saving or something lol

 ## Latest Updates
+- Fixed TextDecorations not displaying properly in the ComboBox.
+Now it works :) Also, the FindResult panel has majestically shortened for some reason.
+To counter that, the items now have a maximum height of 120px, allowing multiple preview lines to me displayed.
+Its still a bit buggy but it should be okay.
+- The windows clipboard is displayed at the top next to "Windows Clipboard:" and always updates with any change to the clipboard in or out of the program. will also display if the data is null... aka the data isnt a string (an image for example)
 - There's a border around the line which the carex is on (aka the selected line outline). it's a bit buggy when vertically scrolling.
 There's a checkbox to disabled it (at the top next to wrapping).
 Also, the Text Editor is now it's own control... which inherits from TextBox. soon i might make my own texbox, but that'd take quite a long time.
 - Added a file explorer (to the right) for fun, in case you want to navigate somewhere to drag a file.
 There's a grip on the right side of files (a checkerboard sort of thing, like with NotepadListItems).
 Click and move your mouse to drag it to the NotepadListItems list
 - Also fixed DragDropping slightly.
 Before, you could drag the entire NotepadListItems.
 Now, you have to drag the grip (on the left of the item).
 This is makes sure you dont accidentally start dragging by accident